roblevintennis/rapid-workflow-book/chapters/03_compass_sass.md

 # Introduction to Compass and Sass

-This chapter will server as a short introduction to Sass and go over the basic syntax, workflow, etc., as well as introducing the advantages of incorporating Compass as well.
+This chapter will serve as a short introduction to Sass and go over the basic syntax, workflow, etc., and will additionally introduce the advantages of incorporating Compass in to your Sass workflow.
 This will be a whirlwind tour (not for the feint of heart); if you'd like a more gentle and complete introduction to Compass and Sass do have a look at [Sass and Compass for Designers][bensassbook] by [Ben Frain][benfrain].

 Topics covered: